AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added documenation on installing with ``pip`` via source code in :ref:`pipInstall`
 - Updated :ref:`scenarioOrbitManeuver` to include a SPICE module that rotates the Earth
 - Changed the way polyhedron gravity is computed to be more computationally efficient
+- Updated :ref:`vizInterface` to flush the output buffer when saving binary files to avoid truncation

 Version 2.5.0 (Sept.
 30, 2024)